 You can find the nearest GUM clinic and find out how to get free testing kits here: Find a Chlamydia Test.

 If you think you are at risk of other STI’s such as gonorrhoea or syphilis we always advise you do a full checkup at your local GUM clinic.
 Most offer morning walk ins without an appointment and you will find out the results anonymously within a few days.

 Don’t worry, this is an infection that is relatively easy to treat.
 The most important thing to remember is to get treatment as soon as possible.

-The guidance on chlamydia treatment has changed recently.
 The first line recommended treatment is now Doxycycline 100mg tablets taken twice daily and used for 7 days.